Michael Wood (historian): Personal life

-Honours
+Honours and recognition

-Wood was a Fellow of the Royal Historical Society until 2007.
-In 2009 he was awarded an Honorary Doctorate of Arts by Sunderland University.
-This was followed by the honorary degree of Doctor of Letters by the University of Leicester in 2011 and in 2015 he was awarded the President's Medal by the British Academy.
-Having previously been President of the Leicestershire Archaeological and Historical Society, in 2017 he accepted the position of Honorary Life Vice President, offered in recognition of his work on the documentary series Michael Wood's Story of England.
-Michael Wood is currently the president of the Society for Anglo-Chinese Understanding, an organization founded in 1965 to promote understanding and friendship between the British and the Chinese people.
+Wood has been a Fellow of the Royal Historical Society and Royal Society of the Arts.
+In 2009, he was awarded an Honorary Doctorate of Arts by Sunderland University.
+This was followed by an honorary degree of Doctor of Letters by the University of Leicester in 2011 and in 2015 he was awarded the President's Medal by the British Academy.
+Wood received honorary Doctor of Letters degrees from Lacaster University in 2007 and the University of Winchester in 2021.

+Wood is the president of the Society for Anglo-Chinese Understanding.

 Wood was elected a Fellow of the Society of Antiquaries in 2008.

 Wood was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for services to public history and broadcasting.
+He expressed regret that an opportunity had been missed to replace the word Empire with Excellence in OBE.

+BAFTA-winning broadcaster David Olusoga has said that he was inspired as a teenager to become a historian by having watched Wood on television.

+Historian and broadcaster Lucy Worsely has stated that Wood and his unconventional documentary format inspired her when she was a child.

+Wood is a recipient of the Historical Association’s Medlicott Medal and has served as a Trustee of Historic Royal Palaces.

+Wood has been a governor of the Royal Shakespeare Company and a Trustee of the Shakespeare Birthplace Trust.

+The Wall Street Journal has described Story of India as the gold standard of documentary history making.

+The Independent has called The Story of England "the most innovative history series ever made for TV."

+The Chinese news agency, Xinhua, has said that The Story of China had "transcended the barriers of ethnicity and belief and brought something inexplicably powerful and touching to the TV audience."

+Wood is the Honoraray President of The Classical Association for the year 2025-26.